-a.
-Each crew is responsible for being at the Start and ready to race two minutes before the scheduled time of the race.

-Should the starting station not be free at that time, the crew should follow the instructions of the start team, and or keep within hail until called forward to the starting station.
-Should the competition run late, an announcement may be made establishing a differential between competition time and normal time.
+- a.
+Each crew is responsible for being at the Start and ready to race two minutes before the scheduled time of the race. - Should the starting station not be free at that time, the crew should follow the instructions of the start team, and or keep within hail until called forward to the starting station.
+Should the competition run late, an announcement may be made establishing a differential between competition time and normal time. - b.

-b.
 The Starter shall 'call over' the crews by announcing the race, the competing crews, their stations and, where practicable, thereafter the time remaining to the start of the race, ideally at one-minute intervals, up to two minutes prior to the race time.

 - c.
-The Starter shall then announce 'Two Minutes'. - A crew that is not at the Start two minutes before the race time may be disqualified.
+The Starter shall then announce 'Two Minutes'.
+At events where racing is over two or three lanes, and at the discretion of the Race Committee Chair, the Starter shall omit the words 'Two Minutes' and proceed with the start procedure given in 7-3-4b when all other conditions for racing are met.
+Regattas where the omission of the 'two minutes' wording has been approved by the Race Committee Chair, must publish this in the instructions to competitors.
+This shall then be consistently applied by the Starter. - d.
+A crew that is not at the Start two minutes before the race time may be disqualified.
 If it is permitted to start in the race, it shall, at the discretion of the Starter, incur the penalty of one 'Official Warning'.
 A crew that is not at its starting station and ready to race by the scheduled time of the race may be excluded by the Starter.
-The start of a race may take place without reference to absentees.
+The start of a race may take place without reference to absentees. - e.

-- e.
 If all the competitors are in position and ready to race, and the Race Umpire and timing (where relevant) are ready, the Starter may start the race up to two minutes early (or earlier if agreed with the crews and the event organisers are advised accordingly, as provided at 7-3-4a).
 If, through circumstances beyond their control, or because of equipment failure before the start, a crew cannot reach the start in time, or cannot immediately race at race time once there, they may appeal for a delay, through any umpire.
 Such delay is at the discretion of the Programme Controller and Starter in consultation.
 They should consider any effect on the other competitors and the programme before granting such a delay, minor running repairs in the start area excepted. - f.
 If the start of a race is delayed, the Starter may: - hold the crews in the start area while proceeding with the next race. - announce a new race time. - require crews to return to the boating area and await further announcements. - g.
-If there is only one crew in a race other than a final, that crew may be exempted from rowing over the course.

-The question of fair and equal conditions for other crews in the event should be considered before exempting a crew from rowing over.
+If there is only one crew in a race other than a final, that crew may be exempted from rowing over the course. - The question of fair and equal conditions for other crews in the event should be considered before exempting a crew from rowing over. - h.

-- h.
 The Starter may introduce minor changes to the schedule of racing if they consider it necessary due to local conditions at the Start. - i.
 The Starter or Race Umpire may change the allocation of lanes prior to the start of a race, if necessary, to preserve the principle of fair and equal conditions for racing or to change the separation between crews.